When your baby won’t sleep, no one in the house is happy. You’re exhausted, your baby is exhausted, your partner and other children are exhausted too.

 There’s a fine line between too much sleep and not enough sleep during the day.
-When my daughter was younger, everyone commented on how she napped so much during the day (2 hours, 4x a day).
 For whatever reason, people believe that the less sleep babies have during the day, the more sleep they will have at night.

 Our bodies produce a delicate balance of cortisol and melatonin.
 These two hormones are like yin and yang; cortisol stimulates us, keeps us awake and alert, while melatonin helps us wind down and go to sleep.